To be the recognised leader in transforming global air traffic management (ATM) performance

 CANSO has five regions:

-Africa, Asia Pacific, Europe, Latin America and Caribbean, and the Middle East with offices in Johannesburg, Singapore, Brussels, Mexico City and Jeddah.
+Africa, Asia Pacific, Europe, Latin America and Caribbean, and the Middle East with offices in Johannesburg, Singapore, Brussels, Mexico City and Amman.
 Each region has a CANSO Region Director.
 In addition, the CANSO Director ICAO Affairs is based in Montreal.

 CANSO’s regions lead regional and national air traffic management initiatives, within the framework of CANSO’s global policies and CANSO’s strategic framework, Vision 2020.
 They operate across the three broad areas of safety, operations and policy, working with industry stakeholders and States to transform ATM performance in their regions and globally.
 They represent the interests of ANSPs and the air traffic management industry on initiatives such as: regional airspace harmonisation; further improving safety through seminars and sharing best practice; and operational improvements such as the implementation of performance-based navigation (PBN) or ADS-B as part of ICAO’s Aviation System Block Upgrades.